hl-valdemar/BSc-Thesis/report/main.typ

 + It considers how this uncertainty will evolve in the future;
 + It weights future information gain by the discount factor $gamma$.

-#maybe[
-    #attention("Conditionality Principle")[
-    Bayesian decisions only condition on observed data, never on unknown quantities.
-    This principle automatically prevents the pathological exploration-exploitation trade-offs that plague frequentist approaches.
-    ]
-]

-#note[Describing the conditionality principle would probably require describing frequentist reinforcement learning.]

 === The Optimal Bayesian Q-Function

 For a Bayes-optimal policy $pi^*$, we can define the optimal Bayesian Q-function as $Q^* (h_t, a_t) := Q^(pi^*_"Bayes") (h_t, a_t)$.